Sacha Fenestraz: Japanese Formula 3

 After losing his backing from Renault, Fenestraz moved to Japan to contest the Japanese Formula 3 Championship with B-Max Racing with Motopark.
 Fighting throughout the season with TOM'S racer Ritomo Miyata, Fenestraz claimed eight wins and secured the title at Motegi with a round to spare, thus becoming the first rookie driver to win the title since Nick Cassidy in 2015.

 Super Formula

-2020-2022
+2020–2022

 In 2020, Fenestraz moved up to Super Formula with Kondo Racing.
 He continued to compete with Kondo Racing, but could only drive in the last three rounds given that Fenestraz had been unable to enter Japan because the government had closed its borders due to the pandemic.
 Fenestraz continued racing with the same team, but this time he had his best season in Super Formula, where he clinched his maiden win in Sportsland SUGO, and adding a couple of podiums to his name.

-2025
+2025–present

-Fenestraz returned to the series for 2025 after being dropped by Nissan Formula E. He will join TOM'S alongside the reigning champion Sho Tsuboi.
+Fenestraz returned to Super Formula for 2025 after being dropped by Nissan Formula E. He joined TOM'S alongside reigning champion Sho Tsuboi.
+At the October Fuji Speedway race, Fenestraz scored pole position and victory under torrential rain – his first under the flag of Argentina.